 Once the ice princess Alice-Three-Times and now trying to be a normal girl, Alice Proserpine along with her fellow Hinterland comrades have escaped their stories and taken New York as their new home.
 After the revelations of The Hazel Wood, Alice is unsure of who she is anymore and wonders whether the ex-stories can find a happy ending in a world which is not their own.

 Secondary main character Ellery Finch, who helped Alice escape her story, is still residing in The Hinterland.
 Now a scavenger, he is collecting treasures from the ex-stories who are now living in New York.
 Upon this, he meets a mysterious traveller, Iolanthe who promises him safe passage back to Earth after helping her find The Night Country, a supposed magical world from a children’s storybook.
 But from what has been learnt so far from this world is that nothing is as nice as it seems on the surface.

 Opening with Alice’s introspection the narrative seems lost and confused, making this a difficult read to initially get into.
 A refresh of where the first book left off is definitely something that would be useful with this issue however it does have its uses stylistically as it mirrors the feelings of the Hinterland ex-stories who have escaped into a world that they do feel they belong.

-With twin plot lines coming from Alice’s first person account and Finch’s third, their stories do not come together until the climatic ending and even then it is not a reunion of two long lost lovers.
+With twin plotlines coming from Alice’s first-person account and Finch’s third, their stories do not come together until the climactic ending and even then it is not a reunion of two long lost lovers.
 The budding romance from the first book is not something that is acted upon greatly in the second.
-For that reason The Night Country is a novel that can be enjoyed by anyone who is looking for a suspenseful and exciting read.
+For that reason, The Night Country is a novel that can be enjoyed by anyone who is looking for a suspenseful and exciting read.